pvavra/temp-ipsy/docs/open-science/analysis-management/data-analysis.md

 ```

 ### How to build a pipeline
-*******

 At its core an analysis pipeline is nothing else than a collection of steps executable in a logical sequence.
-In this instance, we explicitly mean a script that combines all the steps in a very clear and intelligible way.
+In this instance, we explicitly mean a script in its simplest form that combines all the steps in a very clear and intelligible way.
-You can create a pipeline in many ways, we will suggest you a few options with examples that you might use.
-Keep in mind that often analysis libraries or toolboxes offer the option of creating a pipeline (Nilearn, SPM), if this is the case, we suggest to use them.
+You can create a pipeline in many ways, we suggest you a few options with examples that you might use.
+Keep in mind that often analysis libraries or toolboxes offer the option of creating a pipeline (Nilearn, SPM), if this is the case, we recommend to use them.

 === "nypipe"

     [Nypipe](https://nipype.readthedocs.io/en/latest/index.html) is the most sophisticated and powerful tool to create a pipeline for cognitive neuroscience.
-Nypipe is a python library that enables you to create an analysis pipeline by combining different external tools (e.g. SPM, FSL) and/or custom scripts from different languages such as Python, Matlab and shell.
+It is a python library that enables you to create an analysis pipeline by combining different external tools (e.g. SPM, FSL) and/or custom scripts from different languages such as Python, Matlab and shell.

     ```python
         Coming soon...